-$$Ts = a + bT11 + cT12 + d [(T11-T12)(sec\theta-1)]$$ (1)
+$$Ts = a + bT11 + cT12 + d [(T11-T12)(sec \theta-1)]$$ (1)

-where Ts is the estimated IST (Unit: Kelvin), and T11 and T12 are the brightness temperatures (K) of the two split window channels. θ is the sensor scan angle for sensors onboard the polarorbiting satellites, e.g. AVHRR, MODIS, and VIIRS; because of the very small range of sensor scan angle of the geostationary satellite sensors, e.g. ABI, the local zenith angle θ is used instead of the sensor scan angle.
+where Ts is the estimated IST (Unit: Kelvin), and T11 and T12 are the brightness temperatures (K) of the two split window channels. $\theta$ is the sensor scan angle for sensors onboard the polar-orbiting satellites, e.g. AVHRR, MODIS, and VIIRS; because of the very small range of sensor scan angle of the geostationary satellite sensors, e.g. ABI, the local zenith angle $\theta$ is used instead of the sensor scan angle.
 Coefficients a, b, c, and d are derived for the following temperature ranges: T11 < 240K, 240K < T11 < 260K, T11 > 260K.
 The coefficients are based on modeled radiances in the split window channels using Arctic and Antarctic temperature and humidity profiles, and angular emissivity models for snow.
 See Key et al. (1997) for additional details.
 It should be not that this method is specifically designed for the skin temperature retrievals over ice/snow surface, which is not provided from the land team.

-The coefficients for the current S-NPP VIIRS, JPSS-1 VIIRS, and GOES-R ABI are included in Table 6, 7, and 8.
+The coefficients for the current S-NPP VIIRS, JPSS-1 VIIRS, GOES-R ABI, and EPS-SG METimage proxy data are included in Table 7, 8, 9, 10.
+The coefficients for ESP-SG METiamge are currently the same as those of S-NPP VIIRS, and they will be updated once the METimage spectral response functions become available.
 In equation (1), the sensor scan angle is derived from the sensor zenith angel using the following equation.